TheresaLui/SelfHelpContent_v2/articles/microsoft.sql.alchemy/move-resource-between-subscriptions.md

 ownershipId="AzureData_AzureSQLDB"
 />

-# Move SQL Resources Between Resource Groups or Subscriptions
+# Heading 1

-## Move SQL resources between subscriptions
+## Move SQL resources between resource groups or subscriptions

 Azure SQL Database supports resource migration (server, database, elastic pool, etc) between resource groups or subscriptions.
 When you move a SQL server, all of its databases are also moved.
 Migration between resource groups and subscriptions is a metadata-only operation, but the resource remains locked from other changes during the operation.
 Connections to the server and database are not impacted; all data and settings are preserved.